 Every now and then it's humbling to learn you are part of a demographic: one's own story, style, personality, and values really might just boil down to a market segment.

-I have been nailed by Walmart, 100% accurately, as among the “price-sensitive affluents” (wealthier shoppers who love deals).
+I have been nailed by Walmart, 100% accurately, as one of the “price-sensitive affluents” (wealthier shoppers who love deals).
 I do not shop at Walmart, as it happens - the labor movement's educational effort about Walmart's sleazy employment practices really horrified me.
 But the fact remains: I am a price-sensitive affluent.
-Using affluent as a noun, rather than adjective, is highly objectionable, but I am definitely a wealthier shopper who loves deals.
 I prefer shopping in a modest environment where I find something nice to a fancy store.
 I can afford the fancy store, but I am put off by the snooty clerks and the pretentious atmosphere, and know that I am being sized up by the salespeople and found guilty of being LLBean.
 Walmart is probably taking a page from Costco:

 My true favorite shopping venue?
 A flea market!